tddfellow/tddfellow.github.io/source/_posts/2016-08-30-getting-stuck-while-doing-tdd-part-1-example.markdown

 And it fails with error: `expected no Exception, got #<InvalidOrderError: Order kind can not be empty>`.
 To fix this we need to add `&& kind != %w(corporate bundle)` to our last `if` condition again.

+The code can be found in GitHub repository in [an open pull request here](https://github.com/waterlink/order_kind_validator/pull/1/files).

 Now it seems that we have implemented all the business rules (we have all tests for them).
 Or did we?

 ## Bottom Line